wp-plugins/blue-admin/readme.txt

 = 15.08.24 =
 CSS fixes.
-Compatible for WordPress 4.3.
+Compatible up to 4.3.

 = 15.05.01 =
 Very lite version.
-Compatible for WordPress 4.2
+Compatible up to 4.2

 = 12.12.21 =
-Compatible for WordPress 3.5
+Compatible up to 3.5

 = 12.08.10 =
 Fixed some coding and design bugs.